dslomov/ecmascript-structured-clone/README.md

 1. Let _memory_ be a map of source-to-destination object mappings.
 1. For each object _transferable_ in _transferList_:
-    1. If _transferable_ does not have a [[Transfer]] internal data property whose value is an operator, throw ...
+    1. If _transferable_ does not have a [[Transfer]] internal data property whose value is an operator, throw a DataCloneError exception.
     1. Append a mapping from _transferable_ to a new unique placeholder object for _targetRealm_ in _memory_.
 1. Let _clone_ be the result of InternalStructuredClone( _input_, _memory_, _targetRealm_).
 1. ReturnIfAbrupt( _clone_).